-'Seeing Beyond the Wood and Trees for the Grass at Wynwood'
+'Seeing Beyond the Wood and Trees for the Grass at Wynwood Station'

-The day started with an inspection of a site with beautiful stands of mature Western Red Box (Eucalyptus intertexta) and aged regrowth Poplar/Bimble Box (E. populnea), with a mixed understorey of Wilga (Geijera parviflora), mixed shrubs and diverse native grass layer.
+The day started with an inspection of a site with beautiful stands of mature Western Red Box (Eucalyptus intertexta) and aged regrowth Poplar/Bimble Box (E. populnea), with a mixed understorey of Wilga (Geijera parviflora), shrubs and a diverse native grass layer.
 This set the scene to outline the ecology of these woodlands and the response to the visible “ringing’ of the large trees in the 1870’s, the historical overgrazing by domestic and feral animals, the removal of grass fuel and fire, and the subsequent invasion of native shrub and tree species.
 The importance of maintaining a diverse, species rich and productive perennial grass base was discussed, along with key grass palatability/nutritional and grazing response issues, as well as the use of patch fire as a supplementary management tool.
-Due to effective use of controlled cattle grazing and subdivisional fencing there was a magnificent range of native grass species present including Curly Windmill, Mulga, Bandicoot, Spear and even Kangaroo Grass.
+Due to effective use of controlled cattle grazing and subdivisional fencing there was a magnificent range of native grass species present including Curly Windmill (Chloris truncata), Mulga Grass (Aristida contorta), Bandicoot Grass (Monachather paradoxa), Spear Grass (Austrostipa sp). and even Kangaroo Grass (Themeda triandra).

-Jasmine said "it was a great opportunity to spend time with such a good mix of inspiring landholders and the feedback has been so positive.
-Having the opportunity to see the response of the country to recent management decisions by the landowners was such a privilege and a great learning experience for me.
-Martin then discussing how these decisions have been beneficial to getting to the stage their property is at now was really beneficial in tying it all together".
+It was a great opportunity to spend time with inspiring landholders and the feedback was very positive.
+Having the opportunity to see the response of the country to recent management decisions by the landowners was a privilege and a great learning experience.

 Western LLS will be running another plant identification workshop west of Hillston later in the year.
 Any inquiries or suggestions can be directed to Jasmine Wells, 0417488496 or Shae Brennan 0447 337 653.